apache/samza/docs/learn/documentation/0.7.0/jobs/packaging.md

 title: Packaging
 ---

 The [JobRunner](job-runner.html) page talks about run-job.sh, and how it's used to start a job either locally (LocalJobFactory) or with YARN (YarnJobFactory).
-In the diagram that shows the execution flow, it also shows a run-task.sh script.
+In the diagram that shows the execution flow, it also shows a run-container.sh script.
 This script, along with a run-am.sh script, are what Samza actually calls to execute its code.

 ```
 bin/run-am.sh
-bin/run-task.sh
+bin/run-container.sh
 ```

-The run-task.sh script is responsible for starting the TaskRunner.
+The run-container.sh script is responsible for starting the TaskRunner.
 The run-am.sh script is responsible for starting Samza's application master for YARN.
-Thus, the run-am.sh script is only used by the YarnJob, but both YarnJob and ProcessJob use run-task.sh.
+Thus, the run-am.sh script is only used by the YarnJob, but both YarnJob and ProcessJob use run-container.sh.

 Typically, these two scripts are bundled into a tar.gz file that has a structure like this: